RBM-Technologies/challenge/README.md

 If you are applying for a mid-level or junior role, please use the coding challenge in the mid-and-jr folder.

+For both challenges, the .txt file describes everything you need to know.
+The json file is the test data you your solution will process.

 Good luck!